JasonEverling/sonis-rest_api/README.md

 ## Jenzabar Sonis RESTful API Addon
 An addon for Sonis that allows a Restful type experience using JSON to send and receive.
 New functions added as well as the built-in Sonis functions can be called.

+###### Note: This will also update the soapsql and soapapi components with an improved version for backward compatibility with older clients that only support SOAP.
 #### Installation
 Copy everything in the src/ folder to your Sonis directory.
 It will ask about folder merge because we are adding content to the Sonis /common folder.